UMM-CSci-3601/fullstack-lab/README.md

 and working.
 We should have that running on all the lab computers (although it's good to confirm that).
-If you also want to do development on your own computer you'll need to make sure you have MongoDB install, as described in the system setup documentation from the beginning of the semester.
-If you're unsure if it's set up and working correctly, try running `mongo`.
+If you also want to do development on your own computer you'll need to make sure you have MongoDB installed, as described in the system setup documentation from the beginning of the semester (but, maybe a newer version around 7.0.16).
+If you're unsure if it's set up and working correctly, try running `mongosh`.

 If your MongoDB server isn't installed you'll likely get an error message like: